bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-And that&apos;'s what brings us to the alternative text attribute.
+And that&apos;s what brings us to the alternative text attribute.
 Alternative text is going to provide a texture alternative to what we call non-text content, right?
-So if you have a picture, any image on your screen, what&apos;'s going to happen when a screen reader gets to that?
+So if you have a picture, any image on your screen, what&apos;s going to happen when a screen reader gets to that?

-If you don&apos;'t include alternative text, what&apos;'s going to happen is that the screen reader is going to read off the title of your image, and that&apos;'s rarely a very good thing to do.
-It also is used when you&apos;'re debugging to display in place of images.
-So if you forget to link your image correctly or you forgot to download an image, it&apos;'s really handy when instead of just seeing a little broken icon, it actually shows you what image you meant to have there.
+If you don&apos;t include alternative text, what&apos;s going to happen is that the screen reader is going to read off the title of your image, and that&apos;s rarely a very good thing to do.
+It also is used when you&apos;re debugging to display in place of images.
+So if you forget to link your image correctly or you forgot to download an image, it&apos;s really handy when instead of just seeing a little broken icon, it actually shows you what image you meant to have there.

 It also provides semantic meaning for search engines, which improves basically the amount of traffic that you might get to your page.
-These are all things, though, that I&apos;'ve mentioned before, so I really want to talk to you a little bit more in depth into how to create alternative text attributes.
+These are all things, though, that I&apos;ve mentioned before, so I really want to talk to you a little bit more in depth into how to create alternative text attributes.